tsukuba-hpcs/finchfs/README.md

 FINCHFS
 ---

-FINCHFS is a parallel file system.
+FINCHFS is an ad hoc parallel file system for HPC based on the design of [CHFS](https://github.com/otatebe/chfs).

+For details, please see [the document](https://finchfs.readthedocs.io).